GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/screen_capture/index.md

 If called within a content script, recording will automatically end when the user navigates to a new page.
-To record in the background and across navigations, use an [offscreen document][offscreen-documents] with the <code>DISPLAY_MEDIA</code> reason.
+To record in the background and across navigations, use an [offscreen document][offscreen-documents] with the `DISPLAY_MEDIA` reason.

 ### Tab capture based on user gesture

-Some use cases need to capture the current tab following a user interaction with the extension's action icon.
+In some use cases, the user invokes your extension for a specific tab by clicking on the action icon.
 In these cases, it is not desirable to show a secondary dialog asking the user what they would like to share.

 #### Audio and video (single page)

-If your recording does not need to persist across navigations, use [chrome.tabCapture.getMediaStreamId][tabcapture-media-stream-id] to get a stream ID in the popup, and then pass that ID to a content script.
+If your recording does not need to persist across navigations, encourage the user to open your extension's popup to start recording.
+Then, use [chrome.tabCapture.getMediaStreamId][tabcapture-media-stream-id] in the popup to get a stream ID, and pass that ID to a content script.
 Make sure to set the `consumerTabId` property to allow the tab to access this stream.

 In your popup: